Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Bedbugs can't survive outside.
 They don't live on humans, but they can hitch a ride on us.
 If you've been somewhere that has bedbugs, including a hotel, you may end up with a bedbug on your clothing that you bring home.

-Another way bedbugs get into a home is by traveling on furniture.
-Second hand furniture is a big risk, as bedbugs can hide in cracks in the furniture.
+Another way bedbugs get into a home is by travelling on furniture.
+Second-hand furniture is a big risk, as bedbugs can hide in cracks and crevices, including in the furniture.

 Finally, we find that bedbugs can easily travel between units in multifamily housing.
 If you live in a flat, you might get bedbugs from your neighbours.